 Drive 90 minutes through rolling countryside to Mae Salong Mountain, renowned for its hill tribes and tea plantations.
-From the base of the mountain, travel by truck to a plantation, where you will have an opportunity to sample the local tea.
+From the base of the mountain, visit a tea plantation, where you will have an opportunity to sample the local tea.

 Enjoy lunch at a mountaintop restaurant before visiting Doi Tung Palace and Mae Fah Luang Garden.
 Drive back to Chiang Rai this afternoon and check in to your hotel before heading out for dinner at a local restaurant.